 Cerne Abbas, Bramble Bottom and St Catherine

-After visiting the ancient abbey remains and the magical St Augustine’s Well, explore the southern landscape of Cerne Abbas.
-Pass the 13th century Tithe Barn and clamber the medieval earthworks of the deserted village before exploring the woodland and River Cerne’s valley, the water having supplied breweries for centuries (Cerne Abbas Brewery still going for a possible pit stop!).
-Circle the prehistoric landscape of Green Hill and climb Bramble Bottom to the lost site of St Catherine’s Chapel.
-The location today, once so spiritual, just a lonely farm, passed unknowingly by many travelling on the Dorchester to Sherborne road.
+After visiting the medieval abbey remains and the magical St Augustine’s Well, explore the southern landscape of Cerne Abbas.
+Pass the 13th century Tithe Barn and clamber the fading earthworks of the deserted village before venturing into the woodland and River Cerne’s valley, the water having supplied breweries for centuries (Cerne Abbas Brewery still going for a possible pit stop!).
+Circle the ancient landscape of Green Hill and climb up Bramble Bottom to the lost St Catherine’s Chapel.
+The location today, once so spiritual, now just a hilltop farm, passed unknowingly by many travelling on the Dorchester to Sherborne road.

 Distance: 5 miles/7.5km